 By taking part in these meetings, I may see or hear information about people like you (such as your name, gender, age or medical diagnosis).
 I will not record any of this personal information during my observations, so everything I write will always be anonymous whether patients are participating in this study or not.

 I would like to reassure you that I will not record any identifiable information about patients and research participants during my observations in the clinic.
 I will focus on what happens in the clinic, not on the patients’ details.
-I have signed a non-disclosure agreement with the hospital trust to cover this issue.

 Why am I following professional teams?
 I want to learn about the challenges that the clinical team faces day-to-day in the clinic, not only by talking with them but also observing what they do.
 This is to make sure I gain a full picture of what is going on in the research clinic.
 Observing the health professionals’ work and their meetings will help me to understand how they are working and thinking to advance the early detection of cancer in the UK.